Neuromodulation: Electrical Neuromodulator Therapies

 Electrical neuromodulation has three subcategories: deep brain, spinal cord, and transcranial, each aiming to treat specific conditions.
 Deep brain stimulation involves electrodes being surgically implanted into specific sections of the brain that are commonly responsible for movement and motor control deficiencies and disorders like Parkinson's and tremors.
 Spinal cord stimulation works by being placed near the spinal cord to send electrical signals through the body to treat various forms of chronic pain like lower back pain and CRPS.
 This form of neuromodulator treatment is considered one of the more high-risk treatments because of its manipulation near the spinal cord.
 Transcranial magnetic stimulation is slightly different in that it utilizes a magnetic field to generate electrical currents throughout the brain.
 This treatment is widely used to remedy various mental health conditions like depression, obsessive-compulsive disorder, and other mood disorders.

 Neuromodulation is often used as a treatment mechanism for moderate to severe migraines by way of nerve stimulation.
 These treatments work by utilizing the basic ascending pathways.
 There are three main modes.
 It works by connecting a device to the body that sends electrical pulses directly to the affected site (Transcutaneous Electrical Nerve Stimulation), directly to the brain (invasive electrical Neurotherapy techniques), or by holding a device close to the neck that works to block pain signals modulation from the PNS to the CNS. and sends two of the most notable modes of that treatment, which are electrical and magnetic stimulation.
 Electrical nerve stimulation and some of the characterizations include transcranial alternating stimulation and transcranial direct current stimulation.
 The other is magnetic stimulation, which includes single pulse and repetitive transcranial stimulation.

 Chemical Neuromodular Therapies

 Chemical neuromodulation mostly consists of collaborating natural and artificial chemical substances to treat various conditions.
 It uses both invasive and non-invasive modes of treatment, including pumps, injections, and oral medications.
 This mode of treatment can be used to manage immune responses like inflammation, mood, and motor disorders.
+Recent research has expanded mechanistic models of transcranial direct current stimulation (tDCS) beyond a strictly neuron-centered framework.
+Evidence suggests that tDCS influences multiple components of the neurovascular unit, including glial cells such as astrocytes and microglia, blood–brain barrier function, and neurovascular coupling.
+These interactions may contribute to long-lasting neuroplastic and behavioral effects observed following stimulation, indicating that tDCS outcomes are mediated by coordinated neuronal, glial, and vascular processes rather than direct neuronal polarization alone.